 Daniel Grushkin is co-founder and Executive Director of Genspace.
 He is also the founder of the Biodesign Challenge.
 Daniel is a Fellow at Data & Society, a research institute focused on the social and cultural issues arising from data-centric technological development, the Woodrow Wilson International Center for Scholars where he researched synthetic biology.
 He was an Emerging Leader in Biosecurity at the UPMC Center of Health Security in 2014.
 As a journalist, he has reported on the intersection of biotechnology, culture, and business for publications including Bloomberg Businessweek, Fast Company, Scientific American and Popular Science.

 Will Shindel is the Laboratory Manager at Genspace and also provides scientific mentoring to our members.
 He studied Biology at Arcadia University, where he investigated the role of insulator elements in genome organization.
 After graduating, he spent several years working in the pharmaceutical industry.
 It was during this time that he discovered DIY biology and first came to Genspace.
 In addition to being Laboratory Manager, Will also teaches the course Genome Editing with CRISPR Cas-9 and is working on creating a spicy tomato by engineering in the capsaicin pathway genes.

-Alison Irvine is the Program Associate of the Biodesign Challenge.
+Alison Irvine is the Program Manager of the Biodesign Challenge.
 She graduated from Eugene Lang College The New School for Liberal Arts with a degree in Theater and Interdisciplinary Science and studied political theater at The Freie Universität in Berlin, Germany.
 She received the Hunt Fellowship for her work as a theater artist creating performances that centered on the emergence of new biotechnologies and their implications in the context of social and economic inequities.
 She researches creative practices that engage the public with basic science and new technologies in ways that promote social reflection and ethical scientific conduct.
 Alison has also written articles on the intersection of art, science, and social justice for Imagine Science Films and The Center for Genetics and Society.